 The total load acting on a structure is basically categorized as dead load and live load.
 Both are the same gravity loads acting on a structure in the vertical direction but are different in exerting the stresses on the structure.

-Dead load is a permanent and static load whereas live load is temporary and dynamic in nature.
-Dead load is constant over time and live load keeps on changing over time.
-Both the load calculations are different and are carried out following their codes respectively.
+Dead load is a permanent and static load, whereas live load is temporary and dynamic in nature.
+Dead load is constant over time, and live load keeps on changing over time.
+Both the load calculations are different and are carried out following their codes, respectively.

 Loads may vary based on temperature and other conditions.
-Total dead plus live loads are used in assessing structural strength of the member.
+Total dead plus live loads are used in assessing the structural strength of the member.
 The weight of the structure is a dead load.
 Live loads are usually dynamic.

 The dead load should not exceed a percentage of the maximum anticipated live load.
-Live loads in multi-story buildings vary based on swimming pools, antennas, goods etc. The loads in your design of structures should meet the code guidelines.
+Live loads in multi-story buildings vary based on swimming pools, antennas, goods, etc. The loads in your design of structures should meet the code guidelines.

 Part of the building may carry more live load, which can be changed to uniformly distributed live load.
 Examples of live loads vary based on structure.
 In the design of a structure, occupancy and intended use should also be known.